Khalid A. Al-Falih: Minister of Energy, Industry and Mineral Resources: 2016–2019

 The global oil economy caused prices to fluctuate dramatically, from a peak of almost $108 in June 2014 to $26 per barrel in February 2016, the lowest point since 2003.
 In May 2016, Al-Falih was appointed Minister of Energy, Industry and Mineral Resources, replacing outgoing Ali al-Naimi.
 The national plan Vision 2030 announced in April 2016 is designed to reduce the Kingdom's dependence on oil revenue, a new direction which affected the makeup of Saudi ministries.
 In the royal decree announcing the appointment of Al-Falih, the former Petroleum Ministry was renamed "Ministry of Energy, Industry and Mineral Resources," incorporating also the Ministry of Electricity.
 Al-Falih also holds the position of chairman of the board of directors of Aramco, whose CEO is Amin H. Nasser.

 The oil crash caused OPEC countries to react by diminishing production, the organization's first cut in eight years.
 Minister Al-Falih urged fellow OPEC member countries to stop exceeding their output targets, and met with Venezuelan and Kazakh counterparts in August 2017 in order to extend the deal of cutting production until March 2018, by at least three more months.

 On 8 September 2019, through a royal decree issued by King Salman, Al-Falih was relieved of his duties as the energy minister.
 He was replaced by Prince Abdulaziz bin Salman, the king's elder son, in the post.

 Minister of Investment: 2020–present

 On 25 February 2020, Al-Falih was appointed by a royal decree as Minister of Investment, a newly created ministry in Saudi Arabia.

+In 2025 he announced $6.4 billion of investments in President Ahmed al-Sharaa's government as it seeks to rebuild Syria after a 14-year civil war.
+The investment deals included $2.93 billion for real estate and infrastructure projects and about $1.07 billion for the telecommunications and information technology sector, Al-Falih said.